rokucommunity/rooibos/docs/index.md

 #### returning values from your mocks
 Simply set your return value to a non-invalid value, to specify a return value.
 You can also specify multiple return values, if you expect your mock to be executed multiple times, and would like to use different values.
 In that case, return a pobo, with the special key : `multiResult`.
-The value will be returned for each invocation - if the mock is invoked more than the number of return values, the last one is reutrned. e.g.
+The value will be returned for each invocation - if the mock is invoked more than the number of return values, the last one is returned. e.g.

 ```
   m.expectCalled(obj.mockMethod(5), {"multiResult": ["one", 2, invalid, "last"]}, true)